 Every entrepreneur needs help and support along the way, from developing the initial idea, to selling off the successful business (exit strategy).
 The challenge is finding and using qualified support organizations for each stage.
 Don’t waste your resources on the wrong ones.

 It’s helpful to think of startups as proceeding through several stages, which I have defined before from a funding perspective.
 Let’s take a look here some similar stages from a support perspective:

 - Idea stage.
-The first step toward a business with any idea is to write it down, and build a business plan around it.
+The first step toward any business idea is to write it down and build a business plan around it.
 If you need help at this stage, look for a local university teaching night courses entrepreneurship, or how to build a business plan.
 The alternative is to work with an innovation institute to evaluate your technology, or hire a consultant.
-If you need money now, is has to come from friends and family.
+If you need money now, it has to come from friends and family.

 - Growth and exit stage.
 Companies at this stage must have a large market, good traction, and be focused on scaling infrastructure and market adoption.
-This normally means more then 30 employees, and more then $1 million in revenue.
+This normally means more than 30 employees, and more than $1 million in revenue.
 Support organizations are investment banks, similar to the preceding stage.